romeelk/movieapp/readme.md

 * Externalised config from application code through environment variables
 * Keep secrets out of configuration (API Keys, connection strings)

+## Pre-requisites

+* An AWS account.
+I use s3 bucket to store the landing page images
+* Azure account for Cosmosdb
+* Azure and AWS clis
+* Hahsicorp Vault locally

-## Running the app using docker compose
+## Running the app locally using docker compose

 To build the app using docker compose run the following command: